caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ### Parsl configuration, line-by-line

-This first line of [the default configuration file presented above](default-parsl-configuration-file) indicates that this is the parsl section (or [table](https://toml.io/en/v1.0.0#table), to use TOML's terminology) of our configuration file.
+This first line of [the default configuration file presented above](default-parsl-configuration-file) indicates that this is the Parsl section (or [table](https://toml.io/en/v1.0.0#table), to use TOML's terminology) of our configuration file.

 ```
 [parsl]